-“Unfortunately, there was a guy wearing No. 23 out there” – Brian Hill after GM4 of the ECF.
+“Unfortunately, there was a guy wearing No. 23 out there.”
+Said Orlando Magic coach Brian Hill after Game 4 of the 1996 Eastern Conference Finals.

-“It’s really sickening, because we are a better team than what we displayed,” Hardaway said.
+“It’s really sickening because we are a better team than what we displayed,” Hardaway said after the 106-101 loss.
 “Even though we had injuries and everything, it’s still hard to take and live with.”

-In the Magic’s defense, this wasn’t your “typical” Jordan and Bulls either.
-This was the 72 win Bulls who would go on to win the first of 3 NBA championships between 96-98.
-But still, this was the Orlando Magic team that won 60 games without Shaq for much of the first half of the regular season.
+In the Magic’s defense, this wasn’t your typical Jordan and Bulls either.
+This was the 72-win Bulls that would go on to win the first of three NBA championships between 96-98.
+Still, this was the Orlando Magic team that won 60 games without Shaq (thanks, Matt Geiger!) for much of the first half of the regular season.
 This was the Orlando Magic team that was supposed to be looking for redemption after being swept by the Clutch City Rockets in the 95 NBA Finals.
-Again, this was the Magic team that was supposed to produce multiple championships with a lineup of Shaq, Penny, Nick Anderson, 3D and Horace Grant, but after getting swept by Jordan and the Bulls on this day, the team and my dreams quickly fell apart.
+Again, this was the Magic team that was supposed to produce multiple championships with a lineup of Shaq, Penny, Nick Anderson, Dennis Scott, and Horace Grant.
+But, after getting swept by Jordan and the Bulls on this day, the team and my dreams quickly fell apart.